• Art magazine

 These feelings can block the creative process and cause new ideas to not be pursued.
 The fear of failure often prevents risks from taking risks and developing one's own creativity.

-After all, different causes of this phenomenon are possible.
-Accordingly, it is advisable to deal with its direct environment, among other things.
-Has anything changed here?
+After all, different causes come into question for this phenomenon.
+It initially makes sense to examine your immediate environment, among other things.
+Has something changed here?

-Perhaps the move to a new studio has ensured that the distraction is still too great at the moment to concentrate on new works of art?
+Perhaps moving to a new studio has caused the distraction to be too great to focus on new artworks?

 Creative blockages have different causes and are to be viewed individually.
 However, there are various effective strategies to overcome them, regardless of their source.